 Each module schedule and content are listed below - any time or date accommodations must be sent to the instructor for approval at least 5 business days before the scheduled due date and time - requests are not guaranteed.
 The Unit test closes each unit - if you miss any due dates OR time, please review the Course Late Work Policy and Makeup Policy.
 Tasks and reading assignments are outlined per module.
-All modules are due on a Wednesday before 12 noon - some assignments (Some discussions, most Cengage assignments) will have specific dates WITHIN the module and are listed below, otherwise assignments will be due by 12 noon on the Wednesday ending the module.
-Refer to the Late Policy and Missed Exam policy for any submitted work after this time (>12:01pm).
+All modules are due on a Wednesday before 3pm - some assignments (Some labs, most MH assignments) will have specific dates WITHIN the module and are listed below, otherwise assignments will be due by 3pm on the Wednesday ending the module.
+Refer to the Late Policy and Missed Exam policy for any submitted work after this time (>3:01pm).
 All exams/assignments/activities are open on Day 1 of the semester - you can work ahead whenever possible to keep on track with due dates.
+Lab Quizzes will open at the end of Module 3 and close on the due date listed below.